-- JSTOR is an archive of core, scholarly journals from a variety of subject areas.
-Coverage begins with the very first issue through all but recent years.
+JSTOR is an archive of core, scholarly journals from a variety of subject areas.
+Coverage begins with the first issue of each journal through all but recent years.

-- Project MUSE is a leading provider of digital humanities and social sciences content; since 1995, its electronic journal collections have supported a wide array of research needs at academic, public, special, and school libraries worldwide.
-MUSE books and journals, from leading university presses and scholarly societies, are fully integrated for search and discovery.
+Project MUSE is a leading provider of digital humanities and social sciences content.
+Since 1995, its electronic journal collections have supported a wide array of research needs at academic, public, special and school libraries worldwide.
+Project MUSE books and journals, from leading university presses and scholarly societies, are fully integrated for search and discovery.